jdorn/json-editor/README.md

 There are plans to add additional themes for Foundation 4/5, jQuery Mobile, and Skeleton in the near future.

-It is also possible to add your own custom themes.

 Editors
 -----------------